Neurogami/AnimataP5-ng/README.md

 * Added an example showing the use of OSc to manipulate joints

+* Added assortred methods so that a scne can respond to the default OSC messages (as defined in the original Animata)

+Note: The OSC handling still has to be done by importing OscP5 and writing code to implement the server processing.

+You can choose to handle any OSC messsages you want.
+An example is included that handles the same OSC messages that the original Animata handled, plus two others.

 See the sample applications for usage and some docs about Animata in general.